 The Perfection Manufacturing Company of glass that jut out around the interior top of Washington, Pennsylvania promoted their surface of the tumbler.
 Each one of these scalloped flange tumbler in a series of five appendages is shaped like the tip of your advertisements.
 The initial one is depicted little finger.
 Together they formed a in Figure 1.
-It appeared in the January 8th, Thereafter, the exact ad ran for consecutive weeks in the same publication from January 22nd through March 26.3
+It appeared in the January 8th, permeable inside collar which kept solid 1903 edition of Crockery and Glass Journal.
+Thereafter, the exact ad ran for consecutive weeks in the same publication from January 22nd through March 26.